----- Unless you request it, answers to your post will be posted to the list (also anonymously).
+---- Unless you request that answers to your post be sent directly to you only, they will be posted to the list (also anonymously).
 Our guess is that if you have a personal question, other people have it too and the answers will help many people.

 ---- Make sure that both posts and answers are supportive and thoughtful, just as though you were posting to the list and signing your name.

 ---- We do not allow anonymous posts as a way to leave negative reviews.